spotty-cloud/spotty/docs/docs/aws/commands.md

 # AWS Commands

-Commands that are specific for an AWS provider:
+Commands that are specific for the AWS provider:

   - `spotty aws create-ami [-h] [-d] [-c CONFIG] [--debug-mode] [INSTANCE_NAME]`